An Unfortunate Assignment Part 2

 I managed to get upstairs though it was difficult to resist the temptation to return to the basement and take down that wall.
 I returned the journals to the secret compartment in the master bedroom and left the house.
 The further from the cursed place I got the weaker the compulsion became.
 It was dark now as I drove back to my small office on Washington Street and set about writing this testament.
 It will be difficult to believe the words put down in this confession.
 It may be tempting to look into the matter yourself to see if what I say is true.
 Please do not.
 Leave that house to decay and be forgotten, do not attempt to find the journals, and for the love of god do not speak with poor Agatha.

-Boston Daily Globe March 10th 1922 Police were called to the apartment of a Mr. Stewart Brooks Thursday evening when neighbors complained that Mr. Brooks was wailing incessantly for several hours.
-Arriving on the scene police found the man huddled in the corner of his small one bedroom apartment scratching at his face and arms viciously.
-Weak from blood loss and apparent lack of food, water and sleep Mr. Brooks was taken to Boston Memorial Hospital for evaluation.
+Boston Daily Globe March 10th, 1922 Police arrived at the apartment of a Mr. Stewart Brooks Thursday evening when neighbors complained that Mr. Brooks was wailing incessantly for several hours.
+Arriving on the scene police found the man huddled in the corner of his small one-bedroom apartment scratching at his face and arms viciously.
+Weak from blood loss and apparent lack of food, water, and sleep Mr. Brooks was taken to Boston Memorial Hospital for evaluation.

 The police found no drugs or alcohol in the apartment and nothing seemed to be out of order.
 One curious note, the police reported finding two books at Mr. Brooks' desk, both of which were written in no language they could determine.
 Officers said it looked to be gibberish.